takavfx/Bento/docs/create-dlp.md

 2. Execute this tool.
 3. Select cache file such as BGEO cache.

+ or

+1. Execute this tool.
+2. Select cache file such as BGEO cache.

 ## Behaviour

 * Create Delayed Load Procedural SHOP and connect it to selected Geometry Network node.